NPLMV-PS: Neural Point-Light Multi-View Photometric Stereo: Experiments

 \subsection{Real data}

-In this section we report our results on DiLiGenT-MV benchmark.
-We first show that there some issues with DiLiGenT-MV intrinsic camera parameters and/or ground truth normals.
-In particular, we compute the shape estimation error by using original intrinsic parameters and obtain a significantly higher error of estimated shape than on the synthetic DiLiGenT-MV benchmark.
-However if we take the intrinsic parameters from Reading object and use it for all objects, the error is drastically reduced (0.11 to 0.03).
-We note that for the Reading object, the difference of 0.06 to 0.05 is explained by adjusting the rotation matrices with SVD.
+In this section we report our results on DiLiGenT-MV~\cite{LiZWSDT20} benchmark in both original \textit{dense} setup (20 views, 96 lights) and various \textit{sparse} setups.

-When looking at our network performance we show that we achieve state of the art results, only matching to the original DiLiGenT-MV benchmark and significantly outperform deep learning based competitors (ie. PS-NeRF~\cite{psnerf} and MVAS~\cite{cao2023mvas}).
-Note in the original paper of PS-NeRF the performance was compared by including the bottom (invisible) part of the object which gave misleading results of deep learning method outperforming the classical one.
+\textbf{Original (\textit{dense}) DiLiGenT-MV setup.} Our method achieves (0.2mm) state of the art results (see Table~\ref{tab:Tab_eval_diligent}), only matching to the original DiLiGenT-MV benchmark (0.22mm) and Supernormal~\cite{cao2023supernormal} (0.2mm).
+Note we significantly outperform most deep learning based competitors (ie. PS-NeRF~\cite{psnerf}, MVAS~\cite{cao2023mvas} and RNB~\cite{BrumentRNb24}).
+Also note in PS-NeRF~\cite{psnerf} the performance of various methods was compared by including the bottom (invisible) part of the object which gave misleading results of the deep learning method outperforming the classical one proposed originally with the DiLiGenT-MV~\cite{LiZWSDT20} benchmark.
 We believe that the classical method performs so well as the objects have relatively simple geometry (especially the Cow where is mostly convex and has the least amount of shadows and self reflection).
 The reconstructed meshes are shown in Figure~\ref{fig:diligentqualitative}.

-Note we also show that if we reduce the number of lights available (e.g. 6) and hence decrease the quality of normals reduces and the impact of rendering increases, justifying our key contribution.
-If a more challenging multi-view photometric stereo benchmark were to be available our approach would have display a larger gain.

-Finally, we achieve slightly inferior performance to SuperNormal~\cite{cao2023supernormal}, mainly because of the Pot2 object (0.2 vs 0.15mm).
-However given the discovered issues with the DiLiGenT-MV benchmark and code (or the normal maps used for input) not being available for this method we refrain from drawing on concusions for the reasons why it slightly outperforms our method.
-One possible explanation is there are more locally corrupted images (like the specular highlights on Bear) that are interfering with are renderer but do not pose issue to their particular normal estimation network.
-Note that SuperNormal method itself is functionally very similar to ours when no intensities (ie SuperNormal makes use of an SDF trained with normals, silhouette and Eikonal losses) are used.